SiniNumminen/website/_pages/3-projects.md

 permalink: /Projects/
 ---

-## PhD research project: The importance of frugal energy innovations in global energy transitions 2015 – 2019
+## Doctoral degree research project: The importance of frugal energy innovations in global energy transitions 2015 – 2019

 Since 2015, I have studied off-grid and island solutions and PV (photovoltaic) technologies and India.
 Special focus was chosen as the technical reliability and sustainability questions of solar photovoltaic micro-grids.
 Research work consisted of<br>